mor1/mor1.github.io/content/blog/2015-06-17-ecscw-and-aarhus.md

 ---
 title: Actual HCI Papers!
-subtitle: By the HCI Guy in the SRG :)
+description: By the HCI Guy in the SRG :)
 layout: post
 category: blog
 ---